Patriot Front (Argentina): Presidential results

-For 2019 Argentine general election, Patriot Front presented Biondini as a candidate for president and Enrique Venturino as acandidate for Vice-president, but during primary vote, it obtained 0.24% and 58,944 of the total voters in the country.
+For the 2019 Argentine general election, Patriot Front presented Biondini as a candidate for president and Enrique Venturino as Biondini's running mate for vice president, but during primary vote, it obtained 0.24% and 58,944 of the total voters in the country.
 Having failed to have 1.5% of the required, it was disqualified from the elections.

+In the 2023 Argentine general election, Biondini's son César Biondini ran for president under his father's coalition, alongside Mariel Avedaño as his running mate.